Chip-L/weatherDashboard/README.md

 Use the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
 Read through the documentation for setup and usage instructions.
 You will use `localStorage` to store any persistent data.

+This was a good project.
+I have had troubles getting 3rd party APIs to work in the past.
+I'm not pleased with how the code came out on this one, so I started a new project and am refactoring it to make the code cleaner and easier to maintain.
+This works though.
+I found bootstrap a challenge.
+It didn't "just work".
+I had to play with the formatting quite a bit for things to display as I wanted them.

 ## Table of Contents

 - [User Story](#user-story)